na-na-hi/renget/archive/chrprompt2.md

 >Carrot & Hazel: Well, we're kinda seasoned so we're normally not in danger anymore, but sometimes thing can go wrong, but we have each other

 >Booker: The overworld is safe for the most part, but it's common for me and Sneasel to put ourselves in danger, because we do a lot of missions that involve combat.
 It’s stressful, to be honest, but... not as scary as it could be.
 I trust her to fight well and keep both of us safe, and I do my best to help out too.

+Before joining this clover guild thing, do you have a completely different pokemon in mind than the one you're currently using, if so, then why?
+For example, you were planning to be this Pokemon but it's kinda overrated/legendary/too strong and decided against it or some other member got to use it before you came, and etc.